 - Good command of spoken and-written English and at least one other South African language

-- Willing to travel (Driver’s license will be advantageous).
+- Willing to travel (Driver’s licence will be advantageous).

-Preference is given to women in line with our Employment Equity Plan; a South African black woman aged 18 to 25.
+Preference given in line with our Employment Equity Plan; a South African black woman between 18 to 29 years.